 What Is a Community Association?
 (HOA)

 The definition of a community association is a very straight forward one.
 It is essentially a network made up of everyone who owns a home in a particular neighborhood.
 Community associations, also known as Homeowner’s associations (HOA) are non-profit, only benefiting those who live there.

-If you purchase a home or a condo in one of these areas, you are a part of the association with no additional action necessary.
+If you purchase a property in one of these areas, you are already a part of the association.
 Not every development will have an HOA, but the percentage of those that do is increasing by the year across the United States.